kabartay/OpenUnivCourses/README.md

 - Contributors who help maintain and expand this collection
 - **Claude (Anthropic)** and **ChatGPT (OpenAI)** for assistance with website development and documentation

-## 💝 Support This Project

-If this collection has helped you in your ML journey, consider supporting the project:

-- ⭐ **Star this repository** to help others discover it
-- 🍕 **[Sponsor on GitHub](https://github.com/sponsors/kabartay)** to support ongoing maintenance (or other options)
-- 📢 **Share** with your network and fellow ML enthusiasts
-- 🤝 **Contribute** by adding new courses or reporting issues

-Your support helps keep this resource free and up-to-date for the entire ML community!

 ## 📞 Contact

 - **Portfolio**: [www.organokov.com](https://www.organokov.com)